trusts and foundations

 “Good research tells us that if families are involved in their children’s learning, then those children are much more likely to be successful.
 We have donated to Institute of Imagination because we like their family approach and because we know that children’s education is an investment that can pay back handsomely to society, over many generations.”
 Jonathan Drori CBE, Chairman, The H. H. Wingate Foundation

 “Occasionally in life we are reminded that the old lessons need re-learning in the modern world.
 The Trust has supported the Institute of Imagination precisely because it affords children the priceless and wonderful opportunity of using their imagination and of just enjoying being children.”
 The Charles Skey Charitable Trust

 In September 2017 we launched the Lambeth Community Programme, a series of free workshops and events for residents of the borough of Lambeth.
 This two-year community programme is generously supported by the Rangoonwala Foundation.
 Since the launch of the programme, 1,928 children and adults have participated in the Lambeth Community Programme.
 We are incredibly pleased to have received resoundingly positive feedback from children, teachers and parents alike, and are proud of the community’s positive engagement with the iOi and the Imagination Lab.
-Our Lambeth-specific events are building momentum and we hope to continue fulfilling our mission of creating a community around the Imagination Lab, something that we will continue to do as we work toward the iOi Campus.
 Read more about the programme here

 International Charitable Foundation